WenSimEHRP/JPTracks-ReMod/readme.md

-# Japan Set3: Tracks reMOD
+# Japan Set3: Tracks ~~reMOD~~ weMOD

-This reMOD version does not add additional functionality to the set; instead, this version only makes the fences seamless and added additional translations.
+This weMOD version does not add additional functionality to the set; instead, this version only makes the fences seamless and added additional translations.

 ## Building